 Learn More About Our Preschool

-Rogy’s Learning Place, Glen Oak is located at 1221 NE Glen Oak Ave, Peoria, IL 61603.
+If you’re looking for the best preschool in Peoria, look no further!
+Cadence Academy Preschool, Glen Oak is located at 1221 NE Glen Oak Ave, Peoria, IL 61603.
 Come visit us today!

 The National Accreditation Commission for Early Care and Education Programs (NAC) is a national accreditation program that was developed for early care and educational programs.
 NAC offers early childhood leaders the opportunity to demonstrate and document quality performance using research-based criteria and evidence-based practices.
 The National Accreditation Commission provides a comprehensive, ongoing quality improvement system and accredited schools must meet standards in the following 6 component areas: Administration, Family Engagement, Health and Safety, Curriculum, Interactions between Teachers and Children, and Classroom Health and Safety.